Some black Americans see racial comeuppance in Cosby saga

-PHILADELPHIA (AP) — Bill Cosby once attacked poor blacks in a speech to the NAACP.
-Now some of the same people he criticized are talking about the comedian’s prison sentence as a moment of racial comeuppance.
+PHILADELPHIA (AP) — After spending years building his persona as a model husband and father, Bill Cosby took an abrupt turn nearly 15 years ago with a now-infamous speech to an NAACP convention.

-They say Cosby’s three- to 10-year term for sexual assault represents a convergence of karma, hubris and hypocrisy.
-Some even quoted Cosby’s own words in tweets announcing the sentence.
+He used his celebrity status to condemn poor African-Americans, chiding them to pull up their sagging pants, deriding them for having children out of wedlock and blaming them for their impoverished circumstances.

-In the 2004 speech, Cosby used his celebrity status to chide impoverished blacks to pull up their sagging pants and stop having children out of wedlock.
+“Are you not paying attention?
+People with their hat on backwards, pants down around the crack . with names like Shaniqua, Shaligua, Mohammed and all that crap, and all of them are in jail.”

-His own comments were a catalyst for his downfall.
-In 2015 a judge who unsealed a deposition in the case cited the speech.
-He said Cosby had become a “public moralist” and that his conduct was a matter of public interest.
+Cosby himself is now headed to a Pennsylvania prison cell, and many black Americans see his sentence as a moment of racial comeuppance.

 Most Read Nation & World Stories